-The first working paper in the HFI Working Paper series was recently published with the title Retail and Place Attractiveness: The Effects of Big-box Entry on Property Valuesy.
-The study shows that the establishment of IKEA-sores has an effect on housing sale prices which depends on the distance from the store.
+HFI has recently launched its first working paper, “Retail and Place Attractiveness: The Effects of Big-box Entry on Property Values”.
+The study shows that the establishment of new IKEA stores has a positive and significant effect on housing sales prices.
+The effect is however not linear, but varies with the distance from the new store.

 The study can be downloaded here.